jtassie/auth0-spring-mvc/README.md

 #### protected boolean isValidState(final HttpServletRequest req)

-By default, this library expects a Nonce value in the state query param as follows `state=nonce=xyz` where `xyz` is a randomly generated UUID.
+By default, this library expects a Nonce value in the state query param as follows `state=nonce=B4AD596E418F7CE02A703B42F60BAD8F` where `xyz` is a randomly generated UUID.

 The NonceFactory can be used to generate such a nonce value.
-State may be needed to hold other attribute values hence why it has its own keyed value of `nonce=xyz`.
-For instance in SSO you may need an `externalCallbackUrl` which also needs to be stored down in the state param - `state=nonce=xyz&externalCallbackUrl=abc`
+State may be needed to hold other attribute values hence why it has its own keyed value of `nonce=B4AD596E418F7CE02A703B42F60BAD8F`.
+For instance in SSO you may need an `externalCallbackUrl` which also needs to be stored down in the state param - `state=nonce=B4AD596E418F7CE02A703B42F60BAD8F&externalCallbackUrl=http://localhost:3099/callback`

-#### protected static Map<String, String> splitQuery(final String query) throws UnsupportedEncodingException

-Used to parse the callback query parameters and return a Map of the key value pairs.
-For instance, would parse `state=nonce=xyz&externalCallbackUrl=abc` into Map containing keys `nonce` and `externalCallbackUrl` with associated values

-### Auth0 Filter
+### Auth0Filter

 Customise according to need.
 Default behaviour is to test for presence of `Auth0User` and `Tokens` acquired after authentication callback.
 And to parse and verify the validity (including expiration) of the associated JWT id_token.

 Location of failed authorizations is configured using `auth0.loginRedirectOnFail` property

+### Auth0User

+Represents the normalized User Profile received from Auth0 after successful authentication.
+For any custom profile attributes, you can get these from the `extraInfo` attribute which is a Map of any attributes received that were not already explicitly mapped.

 ## Issue Reporting